AlexsLemonade/OpenScPCA-nf/porting-modules.md

 ### Module parameters

 If a module requires additional parameters, these should be defined as entries in the `config/module_parameters.config` file.
-You will also need to add them to the `nextflow_schema.json` file, which can be updating using the following command from the root of the repository:
+You will also need to add them to the `nextflow_schema.json` file, which can be updated using the following command from the root of the repository:

 ```bash
 nf-core pipelines schema build